AntonWiklund1/nlp-scrapy/README.md

 - Pollution: Air pollution, Water contamination, Toxic waste dumping, Industrial spill, Chemical leak
 - Deforestation: Illegal logging, Clear-cutting, Rainforest destruction, Habitat destruction
-- Wildlife Impact: Wildlife endangerment, Poaching, Biodiversity loss
+- Wildlife Impact: Wildlife endangerment, Biodiversity loss
 - Resource Exploitation: Overfishing, Unsustainable mining, Oil extraction, Natural gas flaring
 - Climate Change Impact: Carbon emissions, Greenhouse gases, Methane release
 - Land and Soil Degradation: Soil contamination, Desertification, Landfill overflow

 Each category is defined with specific keywords to ensure precision in detecting relevant articles while minimizing false positives.

+Text embeddings are generated using the SentenceTransformer model.
+Cosine distances between these embeddings and precomputed keyword embeddings are calculated using scipy.spatial.distance.cdist, converting the cosine distance to similarity by subtracting it from 1.

+Imagine a sphere and if you put the 2 words into that space and draw a line to the circle the closer angle is how similiar they are.
+1 is excatly the same 0 is 90 degress or more apart